janEbert/GANerator/README.md

 ### Try out, analyze and generate your generators in PyTorch!

-An easily usable, performant and extensible interface for all your GAN needs.
+An easily usable, performant and extensible cross-platform interface for all your GAN needs.

 Training [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) (GANs) is a tiresome and hard task.
 This is primarily because GAN training has